romanchaa997/Audityzer/docs/installation.md

-# Web3FuzzForge Installation Guide
+# Audityzer Installation Guide

-This guide will help you install and set up Web3FuzzForge on your system.
+This guide will help you install and set up Audityzer on your system.

 ## System Requirements

-Before installing Web3FuzzForge, ensure your system meets the following requirements:
+Before installing Audityzer, ensure your system meets the following requirements:

 ### Operating Systems